MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 cd Haploblock_Clusters_ElixirBH25/
 ```

-## Run the pipeline
+# Run the pipeline

-To create genomic hashes you can run the pipeline step-by-step or use a Docker container, as described below:
+To create genomic hashes you can run the pipeline using Docker or step-by-step, as described below:

-### Use Docker
+## Use Docker

-Build the Docker image (all necessary data will be downloaded into `data/` inside the container):
+Build the Docker image (example data will be downloaded into `data/` inside the container):
 ```
 docker build -t haploblock-pipeline .
 ```